The Company seeks to achieve its investment objective by investing predominantly in solar PV assets.

 The Company will continue to diversify its third-party suppliers, service providers and other commercial counterparties, such as developers, engineering and procurement contractors, technical component manufacturers, PPA providers and landlords.

 The Company invests with a view to holding its solar PV assets until the end of their useful life.
 However, assets may be disposed of or otherwise realised where the Investment Manager determines, in its discretion, that such realisation is in the best interests of the Company.
 Such circumstances may include (without limitation) disposals for the purposes of realising or preserving value, or of realising cash resources for reinvestment or otherwise.
 The Company will seek to optimise and extend the lifespan of its assets and may invest in their repowering and/or integration of ancillary technologies (e.g. energy storage) on its solar PV assets to fully utilise grid connections and balance the electricity grid with a view to generating greater revenues.
+The Company may also invest in standalone energy storage systems (not ancillary to or co-located with solar PV assets owned by the Company) up to an aggregate limit of 10% of the Gross Asset Value (calculated at the time of investment).
 The Company expects to re-invest any cash surplus (in excess of that required to meet the Company’s dividend target and ongoing operating expenses) in further investments, thereby supporting its long-term net asset value.

 The Company may invest cash held for working capital purposes and pending investment or distribution in cash or near-cash equivalents, including money market funds.